 - Documentation should be kept proving that these requirements were satisfied (e.g., records of advising meetings attended, advising records and instructions, etc.).

-Students are advised by the professional academic advisors in the Arts and Sciences Academic Advising Center and by faculty mentors from their respective major department/program, typically at least once a semester.
+Students are advised by the professional academic advisors and academic coaches in Arts and Sciences Academic Advising and Coaching and by faculty mentors from their respective major department/program, typically at least once a semester.
 Students use Buff Portal Advising to communicate with advisors, schedule appointments, explore majors, etc. Academic advisors are responsible for advising students and also for certifying the completion of those students' programs for graduation.